 Recovering Benefits Is Not Always a Simple Procedure

 As every person’s circumstance is unique, recovering benefits is far from a simple process and requires you to prove that your condition is severe enough to prevent or limit your ability to work.
-There are many other qualifying health conditions in addition to the three common physical disabilities listed above that could entitle you to make a claim.
+Other qualifying health conditions could entitle you to benefits.
 Further information can be found on the SSA website.

-To proceed with your claim, you must obtain and provide Social Security with information about your medical providers so that they can obtain evidence to support your application for benefits.
-This can include detailed reports regarding your:
+To proceed with your claim, you must obtain and provide the SSA with information about your medical providers so that they can obtain evidence to support your application for benefits.
+Evidence that can support your claim may include:

 - Medical history

 - X-rays and other scans such as ECGs and CT scans